Ad

 }

-So, this is silently ignored by JS, and it causes errors case to case, which is another reason why TS is considered more reliable.
+So, this is silently ignored by JS, and it causes errors from case to case, which is another reason why TS is considered more reliable.

 3. Auto Tested and Documented.